 First, she asks the engaged pair for their wedding date or wedding date range, time, and location.
 Next, she tracks the planets to determine where they'll be at the time of marriage.
 Schaim says Venus, the planet of love, is her first celestial concern.
 As "there are certain signs that channel Venus's warm-and-fuzzy energy particularly well," Schaim explains to R29.
 "Venus in Taurus, Libra, or Pisces is nice.
 Venus is not as good in Scorpio or Aries."
 She also mentions that Venus is "exalted" or especially influential in Pisces, so these signs make naturally good wedding hosts.
 Meanwhile, Aries and Scorpio have trouble with the idea that love "is patient" and "rejoices in the truth."
 As R29 puts it, "Aries is more closely associated with rapid decisiveness than it is with measured, thoughtful actions" and "Scorpio energy can lead us to hold back our feelings, rather than share them openly."

-Even the least informed of horoscope followers could probably guess that Mercury and Venus retrogrades aren't ideal for wedding charts.
+Even the least-informed of horoscopes could probably guess that Mercury and Venus retrogrades aren't ideal for wedding charts.
 Schaim said a Mercury mishap could signal "logistical issues or communicational slip-ups on the day of," and a misbehaving Venus could resurge "old feelings that are better off staying in the past" since "on your wedding day, you probably want to be focused on the future of your relationship."

 Next, Schlaim looks to the moon, the placement for which is an "emotional backdrop" for the day.
 As with Venus, it's positive if the moon is in the sign that it rules (Cancer) or the sign in which it's exalted (Taurus).
 "Ideally, the moon is a sign that sets the desired mood for the day," summarizes R29.
 "Maybe you want your wedding to be a huge party and not a solemn event.
 In that case, having the moon in a gregarious sign like Leo would be perfect for your big day."